-My son will be 14 years old next month and he still loves this baked macaroni.
+My son will be 14 years old next month and he still loves this baked mac and cheese with tomatoes.
 However, these days he could probably devour the entire pot!
 It's become the ultimate comfort food for my kids as much as it is for me and I'm sure that this recipe will continue on comforting many more generations....

 I hope you get as much comfort from it as we do!

 📋 Macaroni and Cheese with Tomatoes Recipe

 - 375 g -box of uncooked elbow macaroni I use Smart pasta (see post)

 - **2 teaspoon olive oil (optional)